Where is Gordon Strachan now?

 After failing to reach the 2014 World Cup, Euro 2016 and just missing out on a play-off place for the 2018 World Cup, Strachan resigned from his position in October 2017.

-Gordon Strachan is also director of the Strachan Football Foundation which is a community interest company, non for profit organisation with the focus of developing the football community, schools and local football clubs.
+Away from the main game he maintains an interest as a director of the Strachan Football Foundation which is a community interest company, non for profit organisation with the focus of developing the football community, schools and local football clubs.

 In 2016 Strachan was inducted into the English Football Hall of Fame.